 A Blow for Workers’ Rights

 California Attorney General Rob Bonta told the LA Times that the decision is disappointing, but that “key aspects of PAGA remain in effect.”
-This means workers can continue to bring claims on behalf of others if they did not agree to individual arbitration.
-The state Legislature adopted the Private Attorneys General Act or PAGA in 2004 and said the state did not have sufficient staff to protect the rights of workers.
+This means workers can continue to bring claims on behalf of others if they do not agree to individual arbitration.
+The state Legislature adopted the Private Attorneys General Act or PAGA in 2004 and said the state did not have sufficient staff to protect workers’ rights.

 Source: https://www.latimes.com/politics/story/2022-06-15/supreme-court-california-labor-law-that-allowed-private-suits-against-employers